Jeangowhy/opendocs/mcu/Intel_80386_manual.md

 * * *

-### Note
+> [!NOTE]
+>

-_This TLB testing mechanism is unique to the 80386 and may not be continued in the same way in future processors.
+> _This TLB testing mechanism is unique to the 80386 and may not be continued in the same way in future processors.
 Sortware that uses this mechanism may be incompatible with future processors._

 * * *